Sangay National Park: Etymology

-The word "sangay" comes from the Shuar language word samkay, or "volcano."
+The word "sangay" comes from the Shuar language word samkay, or "volcano".

 Biodiversity

 Due to the variety of habitats found within the park, the fertile volcanic soil, and the relatively unaltered landscape, Sangay National Park preserves an exceptional number of native species.
 Over 3,000 flowering plant species have been documented within the park, in addition to more than 430 bird, 107 mammal, 33 amphibian, 14 reptile, and 17 fish species.

 The National Park is an important refuge for rare species of the Andes, like the mountain tapir and spectacled bear.
 The park is a vital stronghold for the endangered mountain tapir in particular.

 In the forests below live spectacled bears, giant otter, jaguar, ocelot, margay, Brazilian tapir, white-tailed deer (Odocoileus virginianus ustus), little red brocket deer and Northern pudu.
 The cougar and pampas cat have been recorded in the park as well.
 Caenolestes sangay, a species of shrew opossum, was originally described in 2013 from specimens collected from Sangay National Park.
+In 2026, a new species of arboreal porcupine in the genus Coendou was described from the park.

 Over 400 bird species inhabit the Park, and it has been recognised as an Important Bird Area (IBA) by BirdLife International.
 Notable bird species resident to the park include the Andean Condor and Andean Cock-of-the-rock.

 In 2016, a new frog species in the genus Pristimantis (Pristimantis tinguichaca) was described from the park's cloud forest.